acbrimhall/Data_Course_BRIMHALL/README.md

 Update 4-Practice creates confidence.
 Confidence empowers you.
 Update 5-The difference between ordiary and extraordinary is practice.
 Update 6-There is no glory in practice, but without practice ther is no glory.
+Update 7-Success is nothing more than a few straightforward disciplines put into daily practice.